 FAO Schwarz wants you to believe that their Whatnot puppets are real, genuine Muppets.
 After tearing mine to shreds, I’m almost certain these puppets have very little in common with the real deal.
 We received this particular creature as an award from Instructables for our fox puppet pattern design.
 In the spirit of DIY, we set out to dissect our new friend and hopefully demonstrate how to reverse engineer a Muppet.
 I started by hastily ripping off the facial features, tearing a large hole in the face in the process.

-That was when I realized how flimsy the fleece was, and so took it much easier on the puppet from then on, starting by carefully removed the wig.
+That was when I realized how flimsy the fleece was, and so took it much easier on the puppet from then on, starting by carefully removing the wig.

 Off with his head!